Betterment Review: Pros, Cons, and How This Robo Advisor Stacks Up to The Competition

 How do they do it?

-Unfortunately, this is one area where Betterment falls short of its main competitor – Wealthfront.
+Unfortunately, Betterment’s tax handling is one area where it falls short of its main competitor – Wealthfront.
 Wealthfront uses what is called “direct indexing” for portfolios with over $100,000 in investments.
 This means instead of buying an ETF; it buys all the tiny pieces that make up the ETF directly.
 Why?
 Well, it gives them far more options when looking for small offsetting losses than Betterment’s 12 ETFs.
 Which makes its tax-loss harvesting strategy more effective.

 If you have both taxable and tax-advantaged accounts, you can choose to have your asset allocation balanced across all your Betterment accounts.
 This allows Betterment to take advantage of asset location.
 Placing funds that generate a high amount of taxable returns in tax-advantaged accounts.
 And funds that are tax-efficient in taxable accounts.